Monday AM Forecast: Areas of dense fog initially, followed by warmth and sunshine

 Patches of dense fog are possible for the Monday morning commute.
 Any fog that does develop will burn off by late morning, setting us up for a sunnier afternoon.
 We’ll also be very warm, with highs running roughly 10° above average.
 For that matter, we don’t see too many day-to-day changes in the forecast.

 Today & Tonight: A Dense Fog Advisory is in effect across southern Louisiana through 10 a.m.
 Monday, including the BR metro area.
-Visibilities below 1/4-mile are possible in the gray-shaded counties.
+Visibilities below 1/4-mile are possible in the gray-shaded parishes.
 Be sure to leave early to give yourself a few extra minutes for your commute and take it slower in areas of fog.

 Any fog will burn off by late morning, and skies will eventually turn mostly sunny.
 That will help push temperatures into the upper-80s for highs.
 This is roughly 10° above the average for late October.